Heino: Personal life

 In June 1959 he married 18-year-old Henriette Heppner.
 They had one son, Uwe, born in 1962, and subsequently divorced.
 He married his second wife, Lilo Kramm, in 1965; their marriage ended in divorce in 1978.
 Lilo died of cancer on 28 January 2010.

 In 1968, he became the father of an illegitimate daughter named Petra after an affair with a woman named Karin.
-Petra had schizophrenia, for which she received treatment in."She was trapped in her own world and could no longer participate in normal life."
+Petra had schizophrenia, for which she received treatment.
 She committed suicide by suffocation in 2003, as her mother had in 1988.
+Heino opined that “she was trapped in her own world and could no longer participate in normal life."

-Heino met his third wife, Hannelore Auersperg, in 1972 at the Miss Austria contest in Kitzbühel.
+Heino met his third wife, Hannelore Auersperg, in 1973 at the Miss Austria contest in Kitzbühel.
 They were married in April 1979, and she became his manager.
-The couple lives in Bad Münstereifel.
+The couple live in Bad Münstereifel.
 In 2004, Hannelore suffered a heart attack, which was one reason Heino curtailed his career.
 The marriage lasted until her death in 2023.

 Heino has noticeable exophthalmos due to Graves' disease.
 For this reason, he always wears very dark glasses in public, which have become part of his trademark appearance.
 In a 2014 German newspaper story Heino was quoted as saying that he feels "naked" without them and that he had put in his will that he was to be buried with them on.
 Due to his light hair and skin, some initially believed he wore the glasses due to albinism.